Quercus College Scholarships CACSSS

 - The College shall normally award one scholarship of €500 (subject to 3 and 4 above) to the highest scoring student in each year of each programme (other than final year).
 The Head of College shall also have discretion to make one or more awards (of a reduced amount if deemed appropriate).

-- Each recipient of a scholarship shall also be awarded the title of Quercus College Scholar in 2020/21: followed by an appropriate descriptor based on their degree programme: Arts, Social Sciences, Music, Arts-Music, Applied Psychology, Early Years and Childhood Studies, Drama and Theatre Studies, Sports Studies and Physical Education.
+- Each recipient of a scholarship shall also be awarded the title of Quercus College Scholar, followed by an appropriate descriptor based on their degree programme: Arts, Social Sciences, Music, Arts-Music, Applied Psychology, Early Years and Childhood Studies, Drama and Theatre Studies, Sports Studies and Physical Education.

 - In the event that no student in a particular category achieves first class honours, the Head of College shall have the discretion to award an additional scholarship in another category to a student who has achieved first class honours.
 The Head of College shall also have discretion in such circumstances to make one or more awards (of a reduced amount if deemed appropriate) to a student who, while not achieving first class honours, has achieved results which are the best of the eligible students in his or her category.